 Cap off your day by walking east towards Shinjuku for an evening of shopping – we recommend checking out all the latest tech gadgets!
 Before you leave Tokyo, don’t miss out on the city’s world-famous dining scene with a delicious dinner in a small restaurant or pub in Golden Gai.

-From north to south, central to west Tokyo, Bjorn Koolen tells us the best things to see and do in Japan's most popular city.
+Bjorn Koolen shares his tips on the best things to see and do in Japan's busy capital city.